 How to Arrange Your Restaurant Dining Room Seating

 Once you have determined this, then you can decide how you want to split up your space.
 Do you want multiple dining areas, or one large open area.
-Do you want booths, how many anchor tables, and floating tables can you accommodate?
-Do you want private dining rooms that can be reserved in advance?
-Take all these ideas into consideration before you decide.
+Do you want booths, or anchor and floating tables?
+How many of these can your dining room accommodate?
+Do you want private dining areas/rooms that can be reserved in advance?
+Take all these ideas into consideration as you make your plans.

 Anchor Tables and Floating Tables

 Regardless of your target market, there are a few things that customers generally prefer.
 They prefer tables and booths that are anchored to the wall, rather than floating in the center of the room.
 This gives the feeling of having more privacy and tends to make people like the restaurant experience more.
-Placing columns in the middle of an open dining area or partitions, screens or curtains, can create anchor areas when there is not enough wall space available.
+Placing columns in the middle of an open dining area using partitions, screens or curtains, can create anchor areas when there is not enough wall space available.

-As you design your dining room, keep in mind what works best for the customers you are hoping to attract.
+As you design your dining room, keep in mind what will work best for the customers you are hoping to attract.
 Allow plenty of room for customers and staff to move around with ease.
 Do not over-crowd the room, since it will leave the customers feeling uncomfortable while dining.
 Finally, don't miss the opportunity of incorporating your theme and brand into your dining area design